 Not everyone who buys from you fits into your perfect target market.
-While the idea that any customer is a good opportunity might look good in theory; but as if you have eCommerce conversion optimization as your goal it is utmost important for you to understand and identify your ideal customers.
+While the idea that any customer is an excellent opportunity might look good in theory, but as if you have eCommerce conversion optimization as your goal, you must understand and identify your ideal customers.

 A clear understanding of who your ideal audience is can help you allocate your marketing spend better and optimize for higher conversions – very important for competing in a rising eCommerce industry.

 If 70% of your fashion jewelry sales are coming in from women in the age group 20-30, you should focus your market spend on this specific segment.
 Result – You will be able to run highly personalized messaging, engage better, and get more sales from an audience with stronger purchase intent.